Posted May 19, 2015

 - Starbucks’ customers are reporting that hundreds of dollars have been stolen from their credit cards after receiving emails saying the passwords and login details for the coffee company’s mobile app had been reset.
 While details of exactly how the attacks are taking place are still unclear, it appears that credentials leaked in previous cyberattacks could be used to allow hackers to siphon off money from Starbucks’ customers.

-- Cyber-criminals are leveraging Microsoft help files (CHM) to deliver Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. to users thru a method that could go completely undetected by anti-virus products.
+- Cyber-criminals are leveraging Microsoft help files (CHM) to deliver Malware: Software that is intended to damage or disable computers and computer systems. to users thru a method that could go completely undetected by anti-virus products.

 - The Wall Street Journal reported that regulators are going to approve AT&T’s $49 billion acquisition of DirecTV.
 According to inside sources, regulators are unlikely to impose conditions that will worry AT&T.